tasmota/docs/docs/devices/MagicHome-with-ESP8285.md

 With all that done, one of the critical things I needed to do so I could set the colors was to run the command to set `SetOption15 1`.

-After that it is possible to test the lights functionality, e.g. with the console command `color #ff0000ff`.
+After that it is possible to test the lights functionality, e.g. with the command `Color #ff0000ff`.

 ### RF control